 - Think Decades Ahead When Picking Colors and Style

 You don’t want your home to go out of style in a few years.
 For this reason, you should avoid fad colors and designs.
 If something might go out of style a few years after your remodel, you might as well leave it out.
 This is especially so if you’re looking to sell the house in the future.
 You should consider hiring a professional painter to help you select the best colors for your home.

 If it’s not going to be a DIY project, you need to get a licensed remodeling contractor.
 It’s even better if the contractor comes recommended by a friend or family.
 Discuss the scope of the work and have them clarify what sort of guarantees and warranties they provide.

 Since you have a professional working on your home remodel project, it is important to listen to their advice regarding your intended design.
 Remodeling should be a joint effort.

 Depending on your location, you might need local government approvals before doing any home remodels.
 You should also have liability insurance to provide coverage in case of an accident.

 Make sure to monitor the progress and quality of the job at every stage.
 This will allow you to point out any discrepancies well in advance and also give the contractor an opportunity to explain why they took a certain course of action.

 - Safety First

-Take all measure necessary to safeguard the people who will be working in your house and your family.
-Home remodeling can be lead to injuries or even death if not well managed.
+Take all measures necessary to safeguard the people who will be working in your house and your family.
+Home remodeling can lead to injuries or even death if not well managed.

 - Pay After Job is Complete